-At the point of the initial slashing report being included in a block, the proposer of the block receives a reward of validator.effective_balance / WHISTLEBLOWER_REWARD_QUOTIENT, which is B/512 if B is the effective balance of the validator being slashed.
+At the point of the initial slashing report being included in a block, the proposer of the block receives a reward of validator.effective\balance / WHISTLEBLOWER\REWARD\QUOTIENT, which is B/512 if B is the effective balance of the validator being slashed.

 A report of a proposer slashing violation can slash only one validator, but a report of an attestation slashing violation can simultaneously slash up to an entire committee, which might be hundreds of validators.
-This could be extremely lucrative for the proposer including the reports.
+This could be very lucrative for the proposer including the reports.
 A single block can contain up to 16 proposer slashing reports and up to 2 attester slashing reports.